Markov chain entropy games and the geometry of their Nash equilibria: Acknowledgements

 \section{Acknowledgements}

-Michael Choi would like to thank a question raised by Laurent Miclo on possible game-theoretic interpretations of $P_{-\infty}$ and $P_{\infty}$ when he visited Toulouse School of Economics, which leaves him much to ponder on the topics touch upon by this manuscript.
+The authors gratefully acknowledge the careful reading and constructive comments of a reviewer that has improved the quality and presentation of the manuscript.
+Michael Choi would like to thank Laurent Miclo for raising a question about possible game-theoretic interpretations of $P_{-\infty}$ and $P_{\infty}$ when he visited Toulouse School of Economics.
 For a possible answer to this question, the readers are referred to Example \ref{ex:1mix}.
-Michael Choi acknowledges the financial support from the startup grant of the National University of Singapore and the Yale-NUS College, and a Ministry of Education Tier 1 Grant under the Data for Science and Science for Data collaborative scheme.
-Geoffrey Wolfer is supported by the Special Postdoctoral Researcher Program (SPDR) of RIKEN and by the Japan Society for the Promotion of Science KAKENHI under Grant 23K13024.
+Michael Choi acknowledges the financial support of the projects A-8001061-00-00, NUSREC-HPC-00001, NUSREC-CLD-00001, A-0000178-01-00, A-0000178-02-00 and A-8003574-00-00 at National University of Singapore.
+Part of this research was supported when Geoffrey Wolfer was part of the Special Postdoctoral Researcher Program (SPDR) of RIKEN and by the Japan Society for the Promotion of Science KAKENHI under Grant 23K13024.